bagushendrawan/Flask-API/README.md

 - Sqlite3
 <p>It's simple built-in databases system, self-contained and require minimal setup.</p>

+- Werkzeug
+<p>It's simple security library used for password hashing and check, could be change to other library like bcrypt</p>

+- WTForms
+<p>Form & form fields library, used mainly for its validator, could be implemented to frontend if any </p>

 As the reason above suggest, my approach to this API design is how it would require minimal setup for the deployment and also met all the criteria required.
-In addition, my decision for this approach is that would help me to learn more about python web development from the scratch before moving on to High Level Framework like Django.
+In addition, my decision for this approach is that would help me to learn more about python web development from the scratch before moving on to High Level Framework like Django. *As a notes i have disabled the CSRF token requirement just for this project because of some errors

 ## Libraries Used